jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-17-geom-primer1.md

 1. <a href="#defn" style="font-family: 'Lora', serif; font-size: 1em;">Basic definitions</a>
 2. <a href="#tangent" style="font-family: 'Lora', serif; font-size: 1em;">Tangent spaces and derivatives/pushforwards</a>
-3. <a href="#next" style="font-family: 'Lora', serif; font-size: 1em;">What's next?</a>
-4. <a href="#further" style="font-family: 'Lora', serif; font-size: 1em;">Further reading</a>
+3. <a href="#further" style="font-family: 'Lora', serif; font-size: 1em;">Further reading</a>
-5. <a href="#ref" style="font-family: 'Lora', serif; font-size: 1em;">References and footnotes</a>
+4. <a href="#ref" style="font-family: 'Lora', serif; font-size: 1em;">References and footnotes</a>

 ## Prerequisites

 Though I want to minimize the prerequisites for this series of posts as much as possible, I have to begin somewhere.
 If I were to assume *no* training in mathematics beyond, say, basic single-variable calculus, then I would have to write an entire book to ultimately get where I want to go.

 Therefore, I've pitched these posts at the level of a junior or senior mathematics major.
 I'm assuming that you've had a full sequence of calculus (including multi-variable calculus), as well as a good course in linear algebra and abstract vector spaces and linear transformations.
-You should also know a little about the topology of $\bbr^n$, namely (relatively) open and (relatively) closed sets, compactness and connectedness, *etc*.
-Later, I will assume that you know a little point-set topology, but that isn't necessary for this first post.
+It will also be very helpful to be familiar with the basic definitions and results in the first chapter of Guillemin and Pollack's *Differential Topology*.[^GP2010]

 You will also need to know the definition of *commutative $\bbr$-algebras* and their *homomorphisms*.
 You can look up these definitions on the internet, or see the section on <a href="#further" style="font-family: 'Lora', serif; font-size: 1em;">Further Reading</a>.